San Bernardino police digitize community-oriented policing services

 - Allow administrative users to construct a single social media post within the application that will format and publish those posts to the department’s various social media pages;

 CityGuards by ITsimple is a solution designed and built for community-oriented policing.
 CityGuards is powered by SpotlightCMS, ITsimple’s cloud-based SaaS content management system.
-The San Bernardino, California police department now has a way to offer its community a free non-registration mobile application to stay engaged and involved with their own public-safety.
+The San Bernardino, California police department now has a way to offer its community a free non-registration mobile application to stay engaged and involved with public safety.
 CityGuards doesn’t collect user personal information so there’s absolutely no privacy concerns from the public and the PD enjoys a liability risk-free communications channel to officially engage with the local community.
 SBPD understands that trending public opinions and movements like “defund the police or black lives matter” starts within the community, so engaging the community needs to be an essential part of the solution.

 SpotlightCMS web-based and mobile-responsive administrative portal is easily operated by non-technical officers on staff even from an iPad or an Android tablet in the field.